c0nrad/caspr/README.md

 # Caspr (not under development)
-## If you are looking for a CSP reporting SaaS tool, one will be coming out at the end of 2019!
-Check out https://csper.io for updates.
+## If you are looking for a CSP reporting SaaS tool, please check out https://csper.io .
 Otherwise feel free to use this tool as free on-prem solution.

 ![Caspr](https://raw.githubusercontent.com/c0nrad/caspr/master/public/img/happy.png)